pseudopulse/ChaoticSkills/README.md

 Pathosis (Passive) - Attacks that apply poison instead apply Pathosis.
 Targets afflicted with Pathosis share damage taken with the nearby afflicted.
 7.5s duration

 # Changelog
+## 1.5.0
+- removed gaze of the void
+- added Spark Cannon as an alternate primary for captain
+- added Barrage as an alternate secondary for commando
+- upped fracture damage to 1100% max and removed homing
 ## 1.4.0
 - buffed fracture to be 300%-960%
 - improved homing on fracture